‘Get Wright right’: The Rev. Al Sharpton, Ben Crump call for justice at wake for Daunte Wright

 They gathered with loved ones at Shiloh Temple International Ministries in north Minneapolis for the wake of their 20-year-old son, Daunte Demetrius Wright, who was shot and killed by a former Brooklyn Center police officer April 11.

-"For them to have to spend this evening under these circumstances, we got to give them a wedding gift: Justice," said civil rights leader Rev. Al Sharpton.
+"For them to have to spend this evening under these circumstances, we got to give them a wedding gift: justice," said civil rights leader the Rev. Al Sharpton.

-At the wake, a slide show of images showed Daunte in his youth, holding a basketball trophy and wearing an Air Jordan headband with a gold medal hanging from his neck.
-Images of him smiling, surrounded by his now grieving family and friends.
+At the wake, a slide show of images showed Wright in his youth, holding a basketball trophy and wearing an Air Jordan headband with a gold medal hanging from his neck.
+Images showed him smiling, surrounded by his now grieving family and friends.

+Wright played center for the basketball team at Edison High School with the No. 23 jersey, his favorite number.

-He loved July 4th, sharing good times with his family and his son, whom he spent months with in the NICU when he was born four months prematurely in 2019.
+He loved the Fourth of July, sharing good times with his family and his son, whom he spent months with in intensive care when he was born four months prematurely in 2019.

-Born in St. Paul October 27, 2000, and raised in Minneapolis from the time he was 7, Wright was "taken from his family and friends too soon and leaves a hole in their heart that will never be filled," reads his obituary.
+Born in St. Paul on Oct.
+27, 2000, and raised in Minneapolis from the time he was 7, Wright was "taken from his family and friends too soon and leaves a hole in their heart that will never be filled," his obituary read.

 Katie Wright said she and her husband have been married two years, but together for 23.
-Sharpton said this interracial family is full of "harmony and love," and former officer Kim Potter stole that from them.
+The interracial family is full of "harmony and love," and former officer Kim Potter stole that from them, Sharpton said.

+"This couple has stayed together and brought their family together.
+And for you to rob them of their child," Sharpton said.

 Potter, a 26-year veteran of the Brooklyn Center Police Department, faces one charge of second-degree manslaughter in the death of Wright, who was killed during a traffic stop for driving with expired tabs, according to police.

-Potter, who is white, used a Glock 9mm handgun to shoot Wright in apparent confusion after saying in the moments before shooting that she planned to use her Taser, police said.
+Potter, who is white, used a Glock 9-millimeter handgun to shoot Wright in apparent confusion after saying in the moments before shooting that she planned to use her Taser, police said.
+Potter resigned two days later.

 Sharpton said when Derek Chauvin was found guilty on all three counts for the murder of George Floyd, he couldn't help but think about what happened in Brooklyn Center.

-"People celebrated all over the country," he said, "As I was crying, the thing that bothered me was right down the road was Daunte Wright ...
-Don't tell us what you did for George Floyd and ignore what happened to Daunte Wright ...
-We gonna get Wright right in Minnesota."
+"People celebrated all over the country," he said, "As I was crying, the thing that bothered me was right down the road was Daunte Wright. … Don't tell us what you did for George Floyd and ignore what happened to Daunte Wright. … We're going to get Wright right in Minnesota."

-Attorney Ben Crump, who represented the Floyd family, is representing the Wright family.
+Attorney Ben Crump, who represented the Floyd family, is also representing the Wright family.

 "Even though he was the birth child of Aubrey and Katie Wright, he became a child of America," Crump said.
 "People all over America saw their child in Daunte."